datacarpentry/python-socialsci/_episodes/02-Python basics.md

 ## Using the Jupyter environment

 ### New cells
-from the insert menu item you can insert a new cell anywhere in the notebook either above or below the current cell.
+From the insert menu item you can insert a new cell anywhere in the notebook either above or below the current cell.
 You can also us the + button on the toolbar to insert a new cell below.

 ### Change cell type

-from the cell menu item you can change the type of a cell from code to markdown.
+From the cell menu item you can change the type of a cell from code to markdown.
 By default new cells are created as code cells.

 ### Hiding output